Interior Design

 Shopping for a sofa is a pretty big deal.
 Not only are they quite an investment, but they're the commanding centerpiece to your living room or snug, and most importantly: they need to be super comfy.

 There’s a growing desire for homes to feel more curated and characterful, and sofas are a key part of that narrative.
-Whether it’s through luxury fabrics, bold prints, or bespoke upholstery, people are looking to make their living spaces feel uniquely their own in 2025, and a lot of interior design trends are in keeping with this.
+Whether it’s through luxury fabrics, bold prints, or bespoke upholstery, people are looking to make their living spaces feel uniquely their own in 2025.
+Which up until recently, sofa furniture trends just didn't allow.

 So, if you are in the market for one of the best couches, our thorough research of the top sofa trends of 2025 might just help with your decision process.
 Here, we've spoken to top designers and sofa makers to get you all the low-down.